benders5e/benders5e/phb/classes/waterbender.md

 </div>

 ### Waterbending
 At 1st level, you realize that you have an innate ability to control water.
 You can move small volumes of *liquid* water at will by spending 1 chi of your Attack action to cause the effects of the *Shape Water* cantrip (excluding changing the water's color or opacity).
 (See "Bending Attack" for a description of the role chi points play in attacks and the rules for bending attacks.)

-You must draw your bending material from a source within your normal bending range, which increases with your level according to the "Range" column of the Waterbender table.
+The volume and range of water you can control increase with your waterbender level; see the "Volume" and "Range" columns of the Waterbender table.
+The "Range" column lists two numbers.
+The first number is your normal range in feet, and the second indicates your long range.
+You can only draw your bending material from a source within your normal range.

 <div class="formCard water">